jdstruck/Pool-ios/README.md

 - [x] Game reset at end of game (i.e. no colored balls remaining, or 8-ball in pocket)
 - [x] Pockets work reasonably well
+- [x] Alternate views (start screen, "better luck next time"/"great job")

 ### Future
 - [ ] Visible numbers/stripes
 - [ ] Cue
-- [ ] Alternate views (start screen, "better luck next time"/"great job")
 - [ ] Running score
 - [ ] Correct (or better, configurable) ball order
 - [ ] Bumpers
+- [ ] Basic AI opponent

 This was really fun to make, and while the game works basically as advertised, there are a number of future additions I would like to continue to work on to make this a more polished game.

 ## Daily Log

 Note: this app started off as an Asteroids knock-off, so early commits reference polygons, asteroids, etc.

+* Oct 27
+  * Button back to start screen from game over screen
+  * Leaderboard table

 * Oct 25
   * Add players, begin work on scoring